-- reviewing and approving, or recommending for approval by our board of directors, the compensation of our Chief Executive Officer and our other executive officers; - · reviewing and making recommendations to our board of directors regarding director compensation; - reviewing and approving or making recommendations to our board of directors regarding our incentive compensation and equitybased plans and arrangements; and - appointing and overseeing any compensation consultants.
+- reviewing and approving, or recommending for approval by our board of directors, the compensation of our Chief Executive Officer and our other executive officers; - reviewing and making recommendations to our board of directors regarding director compensation; - reviewing and approving or making recommendations to our board of directors regarding our incentive compensation and equitybased plans and arrangements; and - appointing and overseeing any compensation consultants.

-Our compensation committee consists of Messrs.
+Effective at the time of effectiveness of the registration statement of which this prospectus forms a part, our compensation committee will consist of Messrs.
 Gupta and Faier and Dr. Halevi Davidov, with Mr. Gupta serving as chair.
 Our board of directors has determined that Messrs.
 Gupta and Faier and Dr. Halevi Davidov meet the definition of "independent director" under the applicable Nasdaq rules for purposes of serving on the compensation committee, and are "non-employee directors" as defined in Section 16b-3 of the Exchange Act.